pmitros/school-committee/schoolday.md

 If I had my druthers, I'd reduce the state regulations, and we could have a discussion about the best way to structure our school year and school day.
-As is, our hands are tied in many ways, and we do need to lengthen the school day to make the school experience more enjoyable to students.
+As is, our hands are tied in many ways, and we do need to lengthen the school day to make the school experience more pleasant and less stressful for our children.

 So why don't we just do it?
 -----------

 Teachers need a break too.
-A forty hour work week with six hours of classroom time leaves just two hours for lesson preparation, grading, administratoin, and all the other things teachers do.
+An eight hour workday with six hours of classroom time leaves just two hours for lesson preparation, grading, administratoin, and all the other things teachers do.
 Coming up with a way to lengthen the day without placing unreasonable burden on our